 LPR is estimated to affect more than 20% of the United States population.

-N-Zyme Biomedical seeks to provide a much-needed treatment for the millions of people in the US and worldwide that suffer from LPR.
+N-Zyme Biomedical seeks to provide much-needed treatments for the millions of people in the US and worldwide that suffer from LPR.

-The Medical College of Wisconsin received a "Study May Proceed" letter from The Center for Drug Evaluation and Research in the FDA approving their IND 149546 to assess the efficacy of fosamprenavir/Lexiva for the treatment of LPR in a phase III clinical trial.
+The Medical College of Wisconsin received a "Study May Proceed" letter from The Center for Drug Evaluation and Research in the FDA approving their IND 149546 to assess the efficacy of fosamprenavir/Lexiva for the treatment of LPR in a phase Ill clinical trial. *An IND amendment request will be submitted for use of our sustained-release oral fosamprenavir formulation that is currently under development.

 The Medical College of Wisconsin Institutional Review Board (IRB) has approved the 12-week randomized, double-blinded, placebo-controlled clinical trial to assess the efficacy of fosamprenavir/Lexiva for LPR, Protocol ID: PRO00037954.